Senior Manager for Government Relations, DP World

 From 1985 to 1997, Drenttel was the president of Drenttel Doyle Partners.
 Among its accomplishments, the firm changed magazine design with its design of Spy Magazine in 1986; put Martha Stewart in K-Mart; launched cash machines for Citibank; designed the identity for the World Financial Center; repositioned the Cooper-Hewitt Museum as the National Design Museum; and created graphic identity programs for three national educational institutions: Teach for America, Edison Project and Princeton University.
 Previously, he was a senior vice president at Saatchi & Saatchi Advertising, where he launched Pampers in Italy and cellular telephones in America.

-As a publisher, Drenttel has created books under the Winterhouse imprint for Yale University Press, University of Chicago Press and Princeton Architectural Press.
-He is the co-editor of the five-volume series Looking Closer: Critical Writings on Graphic Design, published by Allworth Press, and a co-founder of DesignObserver.com, the widely read blog of design and cultural criticism.
+As a publisher, Drenttel created books under the Winterhouse imprint for Yale University Press, University of Chicago Press and Princeton Architectural Press.
+He was the co-editor of the five-volume series Looking Closer: Critical Writings on Graphic Design, published by Allworth Press, and a co-founder of DesignObserver.com, the widely read blog of design and cultural criticism.
 In 2006, he established the Winterhouse Writing Awards, a national prize for excellence in design writing and criticism.

 President, Corporation for Enterprise Development